 Causes and Solutions of Rotten Egg Odor in Hot Water System

-by Guest on Oct 15, 2011
+by Guest Post on Oct 15, 2011

 The hot water system emerges as a savior in chilling winters.
 But what if the hot water starts sticking?
 This is not a rare case.
 Often users start getting a supply of smelly water, which is most of the time similar to a rotten egg.
 Moreover, things become more critical when none of the solutions work that can control this.
 Surely it is vexing.

 The most common reason for such smell in water is anaerobic bacteria.
 These bacteria are found in some water that readily reacts with the aluminum and magnesium sacrificial anodes which are used in most water heaters to bring forth hydrogen sulfide gas.
 This leads to the smell of classic rotten eggs in hot water.
 This issue is very common in well systems water supply, both in private and municipal.

 Often plumbers and handymen advise removing the sacrificial anodes from the hot water system to resolve the problem of smelly water.
 Initially, this might solve the problem, but may raise another trouble in long run, i.e. rusting.
 You may find your heating device rusting out in record time, voiding the set warranty.